Field Sobriety Test in Contra Costa County

 Know How to Respond if You're Pulled Over

-If you are pulled over and the officer begins an investigation for being under the influence, we recommend you respectfully limit the amount of information the office can gather against you.
-For example, the more you speak the more opportunity the officer has to smell your breath and claim you are slurring your words.
-Since you aren’t required to participate in Field Sobriety Tests or blow into the road-side Preliminary Alcohol Screening breathalyzer, decline.
-This will force the officer to decided if they have the necessary evidence (called “probable cause”) to legally arrest you with less -vs- more information.
-Once arrested, you are required by law to submit to either an official breath or blood test; refusal subjects you to additional criminal charges and the potential for a longer DMV suspension of your driver license.
+If you are pulled over, and the officer begins an investigation for being under the influence, we recommend you respectfully limit the amount of information the office can gather against you.
+For example, the more you speak, the more opportunity the officer has to smell your breath and claim you are slurring your words.
+Since you aren’t required to participate in Field Sobriety Tests or blow into the roadside Preliminary Alcohol Screening breathalyzer, decline.
+This will force the officer to decide if they have the necessary evidence (called “probable cause”) to legally arrest you with less -vs- more information.
+Once arrested, you are legally required to submit to either an official breath or blood test; refusal subjects you to additional criminal charges and the potential for a longer DMV suspension of your driver's license.
 It is beyond the scope of this website to discuss all the factors that go into evaluating whether to take a breath vs. blood test.

 Thank God I called Mr Blalock!
 I felt better from my 1st contact with Mr Blalock, he spent over an hour explaining my case & ...- Jack